Freedom Homeschooling

 This page lists free courses, lesson plans, videos, and other resources for teaching first aid.

-The following health courses are offered: Food for Life; Food, Nutrition, & Wellness; Health; and Intro to Health Care Science.
+Georgia Virtual Learning offers the following health and physical education courses: Health; Personal Fitness; First Aid & Safety; Food for Life; Food Science; and Food, Nutrition & Wellness.
 The lesson modules are made up of online text, videos, and interactive activities.
-Links to additional related resources are provided with each module.
 Assessments are not included.

 This organization provides a collection of lessons and activities that teach children about nutrition, exercise, and healthy life choices.
 Teacher instructions and student printables are included.